taylornoj/pythonLearning/pandas.md

 #pd.read_csv() reads the path to a .csv files and stores it in a Pandas DataFrame (representation of data in a table)
 df.head()
 #df.head() will give the first five rows
+df.tail()
+# displays bottom five rows of a dataframe, however adding a number in () will display the corresponding number of rows from the bottom
 ```
 ![image of data](https://github.com/taylornoj/pythonLearning/blob/main/docs/E88F879C-A7C3-4FA4-9AE5-8DFD86BBE232.jpeg?raw=true)